Neosi/WebAppDev2/README.md

 ## Overview.

 An application made to create and store characters and their backgrounds quickly and efficiently.
 Characters are for use in tabletop RPG systems and the template is based upon Dungeons & Dragons 5e.
+It is built on a Nodejs frontend and a Python backend.

 ### Current Features